Tenants guide

 Help with tenancy deposits

-If your landlord or agent asks you to pay rent in advance and a tenancy deposit at the same time, make sure it is clear how much is for rent, and how much is the deposit.
+If your landlord or agent is asking you to pay rent in advance as well as a tenancy deposit, please make sure when you speak to us that it’s clear how much is for rent and how much is for the deposit.

 Guarantors